SwiftERM Hyper-personalisation for ecommerce email marketing

 Promotional giveaways

-ColourPop often hosts giveaway contests to increase its follower count or email list and engage with its audience – all the while promoting their products.
-The brand announces giveaways on their website, social channels, and also enhances exposure via paid Facebook ads.
+ColourPop often hosts giveaway contests to increase its follower count or email list and engage with its audience – all the while promoting its products.
+The brand announces giveaways on its website, and social channels, and also enhances exposure via paid Facebook ads.

 Promotional giveaways: Replicate their success